kakitone/finishingTool/README.md

 1. After passing through the finishingTool, it is advised to use a polishing tool(e.g. Quiver) to polish the improved contigs( i.e. improved3.fasta )
 2. If you have problem running scipy.weave, try to remove ~/.python27_compiled

+## Annotation of FinisherSC ##
+Main functional components of FinisherSC :

+	finisherSC.py : Starting point of FinisherSC

+	nonRedundantResolver.py : Filter completely embedded contigs (aka Subroutine 1 in the paper's supplementary material)

+	overlapResolver.py : Utilize existing overlaps of contigs to resolve repeats and merge contigs (aka Subroutine 2,3 in the paper's supplementary material)

+	gapFiller.py : Utilize raw reads data to fill gaps(aka Subroutine 4, 5 in the paper's supplementary material)

+	twoRepeatOneBridgeSolver.py : Resolve repeats with two copies where only one copy is spanned by some reads (aka Subroutine 6,7 in the paper's supplementary material)

+Helper Functions :

+	IORobot.py : various functions that support reading and writing of data

+	alignerRobot.py : library containing ways to parse MUMmer results

+	houseKeeper.py : various functions to support house keeping of data

+	graphLib.py : library containing various graph string graph operations

+	debugging.py : a debugging point for hacking into various functions

+	unittester.py : integration test package

+	viewer.py : create dot plots

+An older version of the tool (no longer supported) :

+	finisher.py : an independent and functioning(but no longer supported) version based on a greedy algorithm